 Wildlife Agents hired prior to January 1, 2011, are eligible to join the Hazardous Duty Services Plan.
-Please refer to the chapter describing that plan's benefits and the options available for past service.
+Please refer to chapter 23 which describes that plan's benefits and the options available for past service.

 Disability Benefits (disability not incurred in the line of duty)